 2. Contact a local Photographer - Hiring a professional photographer for your special day will go a long way.
 A photographer will know all the perfect locations to shoot at, best timing of the day and will capture the intimate moments during your ceremony that many guests/witnesses would not be able to capture.

 3. Decide on a location - Probably one of the main reasons you decided to elope in New Orleans are the many gorgeous and unique ceremony locations.
 Do you want to marry under 300yr old majestic Oaks or in the French Quarter in a private courtyard?
+Maybe you'd like to even get married at the Algiers Courthouse?
 We suggest contacting a local photographer or wedding planner who knows the city of New Orleans like no other and can help you find that perfect "possibly hidden secret" spot!

 4. Order flowers for you and your honey - Be creative!
 Wildflowers, succulents and daisies are all unique flowers to create amazing bouquets.

 5. Make travel arrangements and don't forget your wedding attire, your rings and proper legal documents from home.
 Oh and wedding props too!
 Think masks, 2nd line umbrellas, beads, special family heirlooms, etc. Tip: Check online for special citywide events that may be occurring during your desired wedding date.
 New Orleans has hundreds of parties, parades, festivals, etc a year but some events and conventions will fill up all the hotels months in advance.

 6. Once you arrive to New Orleans, plan to apply for your marriage license right away.
 Give yourself some time in the office too as there may be many other couples applying the same day.
 We recommend carving out 1-4 hours for this.
 Visit our marriage license page to have all the required paperwork ready.
 Tip: The office accepts cash only and will remind you about 100 times to only allow your officiant to write in BLACK INK.